Formula for (Digital) Change

 then change is foreseeable.

 2. To have a vision (V), an image or an idea of what improvement would look like, grounded in the hopes and dreams of employees or members.
 An old saying among leaders is – – “Being right is only one-quarter of the battle.”
-It’s not uncommon for leaders to have a vision of what improvements are needed.
+It’s common for leaders to have a vision of what improvements are needed.
 The problem is that just communicating the vision (or mission or strategic plan) will not bring change.

 3. Having the needed resources to make the change.